Garrick Mallery: Bureau of American Ethnology

 In 1877, as a result of this work, he was ordered to report to Major John Wesley Powell, who was doing a survey of the Rocky Mountain region.
 Later, when Mallery retired from the Army, Powell arranged for his appointment as an ethnologist with the Bureau of American Ethnology, which had been established that year.
-The first result was the publication, in 1880, of a pamphlet of 72 pages, with 33 figures, entitled "Introduction to the Study of Sign-language among the North American Indians as Illustrating the Gesture-speech of Mankind".
-This was intended as a manual for students so, and in the same year, there followed a quarto volume of 329 pages, "A Collection of Gesture Signs and Signals of the North American Indians, with Some Comparisons."
+In 1880 Mallery produced a 72-page pamphlet, with 33 figures, entitled "Introduction to the Study of Sign-language among the North American Indians as Illustrating the Gesture-speech of Mankind".
+This was intended as a manual for students.
+In the same year, he prepared a quarto volume of 329 pages, entitled "A Collection of Gesture Signs and Signals of the North American Indians, with Some Comparisons."
 The latter work was distributed to collaborators only.

 In 1881 Mallery's second important contribution was published in the First Annual Report of the Bureau, namely, "Sign-language among North American Indians Compared with that Among other People and Deaf-mutes."
 This treatise comprised 290 pages and was illustrated with 13 plates, a map, and 285 figures.
 While intended by its author as a preliminary report only, it is now considered to be the first authoritative exposition upon an almost entirely new subject in the field of anthropology.

 Mallery's next publication appeared in the Fourth Annual Report of the Bureau, under the title, "Pictographs of the North American Indians; a Preliminary Paper."
 It consisted of 256 pages, illustrated with 83 plates and 209 figures.

 Finally, the Tenth Annual Report of the Bureau was devoted to Mallery's completed work on one of his subjects of investigation.
 It was entitled, "Picture-writing of the American Indians," filling 807 quarto pages, with 54 plates and 1,290 figures.
+Mallery's work included a recognition of winter counts of various tribes, which were documented in pictures and visual means, were important keys to their histories, together with oral history transmission.

 At the time of his death, Mallery was preparing a treatise on the sign-language of the American Indians, intended to be a companion work to "Picture-writing".
-This, unfortunately, was left unfinished and had to be completed by his colleagues at the Bureau.
+This was left unfinished and had to be completed by his colleagues at the Bureau.

-In 1882, he was elected as a member of the American Philosophical Society.
+In 1882, Mallery was elected as a member of the American Philosophical Society.

 Other activities

 In addition to the foregoing writings, Mallery was the author of many short critical essays.
 His "Israelite and Indian", which compared the two cultures, was notable for stirring up a brief controversy.
 He founded and later served as President of Washington's Anthropological Society.
-In 1878, he was one of ten founding members of the Cosmos Club.
+In 1878, he was one of ten founding members of the Cosmos Club, an honorary society.
 He was also involved with the Literary Society of Washington, where he was a member of the General Committee for many years and served as its President in 1888.
 His address on retiring from that office had for its subject "Philosophy and Specialties."
 In it he insisted upon the importance of using a correct and elegant style of writing in scientific papers.